 The Nearness of You: Sammy gives this one the laid back treatment, with some patter to start (“Here’s an oldie…”) and a small jazz combo for accompaniment.
 Sammy is still finding his way when he can’t just belt a number out.

-Don’t Let Her Go: An inoffensive ballad, with a trumpet-heavy arrangement and a barely perceptible touch of swing.
+Don’t Let Her Go: An inoffensive ballad, with a barely perceptible touch of swing.
+It’s given a trumpet-heavy arrangement featuring soloist Bobby Hackett, a veteran of the bands of Vic Schoen, Glenn Miller and Benny Goodman.

 The Clown: A fascinating novelty piece which sees Sammy visit his insecurities in song.
 With the final words ‘oh a clown and fool am I’, Sammy foreshadows future success with this theme.